Oversize load: International perspectives

 In a specific country, the roads are built in a way that allows a vehicle with dimensions within the standard legal limits to safely (though not necessarily easily) drive and turn.
 Roads that do not allow large vehicles may be marked with the traffic signs.
 These may include per-axle load, height, width, or overall length limits.

+Australia

+There is a huge number of trailer combinations used in Australia, each has its own weight and dimension limits.
+Most of the combinations are mentioned with their limitations, if one hauls anything exceeding these limits will have to go through a notice or permit based system.
+These oversize permits and notice have national and state based system depending upon the load and configuration type.

+Canada

+In Canada legal load size has limited to width of 8.6ft, height of 13.7ft (including the loading platform) and length of 75.5 anything that exceeds these limits is considered as an oversize load in every province of Canada.
+Permits have to be obtained by different provinces.
+In most province, load exceeding 90ft in length, 14ft in height and 13ft width must move with escort vehicles, signs and flags.

+Egypt

+Ministry of Transportation (MOT) of Egypt has limitations on what dimension and weight of vehicle can move on roads and bridge network of the nation, anything exceeding these limits is classified as oversize or overweight.
+Permissible limits are of length of 12 m for rigid, 17 m for semi-trailer, 20 m for tractor trailer combination with height of 4 m including the combination and 2.5 width. maximum GVW of a combination is set to 60 tons with different per axle limits.

 Europe

 Trucks must have special signs of "convoi exceptionnel" and lights that warn the oversized cargo.
-The escort car has also special signs, depending the country within it operates.
+The escort car has also special signs, depending on the country within which it operates.
 Special permits are issued by local authorities to allow a transporter to operate on a public road for a limited period and for a certain and given route.

 Heavy transport companies tend to focus on renewables, civil and infrastructure, offshore, oil and gas, heavy engineering and power generation industries.
 Other companies across Europe have also collaborated to form the Route To Space Alliance.